monkrus/merxtoken/README.md

 6. Create MerxToken.js and run Test 2 (`truffle test`, see Tests)

 7. Reason for`AssertionError: error message must contain revert` :
 Ganache has implemented a workaround to forward the reason of a failed `require` but other clients will fail with a regular exception.

 This is good for ganache because truffle is able to show the **exact cause** of an `require` failure.
 But the feature is not portable because other clients didn't implement a similar feature.

+#FRONTEND#

+1. Run `npm init` to creaate a `package.json` file